Student Services, Activities and ResourcesLower School Library

 Immunizations, Illness, and Medications

-Prior to the beginning of school, a physical examination must be completed or transferred for each student entering the School.
+Prior to the beginning of school, a physical examination must be completed or transferred for each student entering the school.
 Immunization or a certificate of waiver is required for all students.
-Immunizations must be kept current, and a Certificate of Immunization, signed by a physician, or an immunization waiver must be kept on file in the School office.
-You will receive emails from Magnus Health requesting these documents.
-Please reply through their portal to supply all forms requested.
+Immunizations must be kept current, and a Certificate of Immunization, signed by a physician, or an immunization waiver must be kept on file.
+Please make sure to respond to the requests from Magnus Health on behalf of the school for these forms.
 Students may not attend school without an appropriate immunization record.

 If a student is not feeling well, he/she should inform the classroom teacher and every effort will be made to contact the parent.
 Students will be released for medical reasons only with permission from the parent/guardian or from the person designated on the Student Information Form.